-At the end of jury instructions, the Court will inform the jury that they will be using the JERS system.
+If JERS is functioning correctly, then at the end of jury instructions, the Court will inform the jury that they will be using the JERS system.
 The jury will watch a video tutorial that explains how to use the system.
 Judge Valderrama will instruct the jury that, like any other question during deliberations, the jury must ask questions about JERS in writing (and like any other jury question, the Court will share it with counsel before responding).
 The JERS computer is not equipped to allow the jury to access the internet, or indeed any other program other than JERS.

 If JERS fails during deliberations, the jury will ask for help in writing.
 The systems staff will not be permitted in the jury room without the Court's express permission, and only after the jury has been escorted out of the jury room.
-If the problem is not fixable in a short time, the Court will provide the jury with the papercopy backup of the admitted exhibits.
+If the problem is not fixable in a short time, the Court will provide the jury with the papercopy backup of the admitted exhibits, as well as with the wiped laptop referenced in paragraph 7, above.